 Reason 10: Churchill Island

-For a two-fold island experience, venture over to Churchill Island.
-History buffs, this is your dream island home.
+History buffs, Churchill Island is your dream island home.
 The site of the first farm in Victoria, this is the place to delve into pioneering history and nineteenth-century farming techniques.
 Watch whip cracking, sheep shearing and working dogs doing the hard yards.
 Jump aboard a Clydesdale-driven wagon or wander through the original homestead and traditional gardens at your own pace.

 Unable to get data